cpuabuse/cross-cat/README.md

 ## About

-A JavaScript package, behaving exactly as Linux [cat](https://www.gnu.org/software/coreutils/cat) command.
+A JavaScript package, behaving exactly as Linux [cat](https://www.gnu.org/software/coreutils/cat) command, supporting all the options such as line numbering.
 Written in TypeScript natively.

 ## Prerequisites